 The concept is based off our grade school days.
 Remember when you were a young kid and received a grade for a project you completed?
 We often would receive a gold star on the report, as opposed to an actual score or letter grade.
-Well, unless you were a slacker at a young age.
+Well, unless you were a slacker.

 These individuals or teams get the same treatment.